xcuadrado/api/api/easymarketing-api-en.md

 ## General

-This document describes the Easymarketing API version 1.
+This document describes the Easymarketing JSON API version 1.

 ### Routes